9 Ways to Get Free Clothing

 Enter competitions and you never know, you might win.

-I haven’t personally entered clothing competitions for years but a few years ago I did and won a few items.
+We haven’t personally entered clothing competitions for years but a few years ago we did and won a few items.

-A lovely white dress for summer with a matching dress for my daughter.
+A lovely white dress for summer with a matching dress for a child.

-PJ’s worth $80, some underwear, shoes and a handbag have all been items I have won related to clothing.
+PJ’s worth $80, some underwear, shoes and a handbag have all been won.

-Separately, when it comes to competitions, I have won thousands this year alone simply by entering competitions for products I buy.
+Separately, when it comes to competitions, we have won thousands by entering competitions for products we buy.

-In fact, it worked out to be 75% of the competitions I entered, I won something.
+In fact, it worked out to be 75% of the competitions we entered, we won something.

-Check out where the best Aussie giveaways and competitions are plus my tips for winning.
+Check out where the best Aussie giveaways and competitions are plus our tips for winning.

 7. Learn to Refashion Items